paralleldrive/cuid2/README.md

 ### Parameterized Length

 Different use-cases have different needs for entropy resistance.
 Sometimes, a short disambiguating series of random digits is enough: for example, it's common to use short slugs to disambiguate similar names, e.g. usernames or URL slugs.
 Since the original cuid did not hash its output, we had to make some seriously limiting entropy decisions to produce a short slug.
-In the new version, all sources of entropy are mixed with the hash function, and you can safely grab a substring of any length shorter than the maximum length (32 digits), accepting the collision odds trade-off that comes with shorter ids.
+In the new version, all sources of entropy are mixed with the hash function, and you can safely grab a substring of any length shorter than the maximum safe entropy (32 digits), accepting the collision odds trade-off that comes with shorter ids.

+Length defaults to 24 characters representing an ideal entropy of `1.62155E+37`.
+The maximum recommended length is 32 characters, representing an ideal entropy of

+### Enhanced Security

+The original Cuid leaked details about the id, including very limited data from the host environment (via the host fingerprint), and the exact time that the id was created.
+The new Cuid2 hashes all sources of entropy into a random-looking string.

+Due to the hashing algorithm, it should not be practically possible to recover any of the entropy sources from the generated ids.
+There is an option to generate monotonically increasing ids, but that option is turned off by default, and should only be used if you have a good, specific use-case for it.
+If you want to be able to sort items by creation date, we recommend making a separate `createdAt` field in your database instead of using the monotonic option because it's easy to trick a client system to generate ids in the past or future, and because order is not guaranteed across multiple hosts generating ids at nearly the same time.
+Under very specific circumstances, it can improve the performance of keyed database lookups, assuming your database system knows how to compare Cuids correctly.
+In other words, monotonic Cuids can make good internal database key indexes.
+We strongly encourage you to use the default values in almost all other cases.

+The hashing algorithm used should be difficult to reverse because it uses a salt.
+The salt is a random string which is added to the input entropy sources before the hashing function is applied.
+This makes it much more difficult for an attacker to guess valid ids, as the salt changes with each id, meaning the attacker is unable to use any existing ids as a basis for guessing others.
+The hash function uses a multilpe irreversible operations to generate a hash value for each character in the input string, and then combines these values into a single hash using string concatenation.